lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

-Q: Is there a lower-tech version with reasonable security for places with limited resources?
+Q: Is there a lower-tech version with reasonable security for geographic locations with limited resources?

 ...